Smartest Dog Breeds: 15 Most Intelligent Dog Breeds

 Despite their origins as gun dogs, their superior emotional intelligence makes them an ideal fit for assistance dogs.

-Additionally, they can think independently and make quick decisions in the workplace, which is also essential in many jobs.
+Additionally, they can think independently and make quick decisions in the workplace, which is essential in many jobs.

 5. Shetland Sheepdog